Highly irregular separated nets: Discussion and open problems.

-Thanks to Lemma~\ref{lemma:discrete_to_cts}, a positive answer to the above question would immediately yield a separated net non-bi-$\omega$ equivalent to $\Z^d$.
+Thanks to Lemma~\ref{lemma:discrete_to_cts}, a positive answer to the above question would immediately yield \jl{an $\omega$-irregular} separated net.
 The same would be true if one provided a bi-$\omega$ non-realisable function $\rho\in L^\infty(I^d)$ with both its essential infimum and supremum in $(0,\infty)$.

-In \cite{DKK2018} the authors and Kopeck\'a answered negatively a question of Feige~\cite[Quest.~2.12]{Matousek_open} (see also \cite[Quest.~1.1]{DKK2018}), by showing that the integer lattice $\Z^{d}$ contains finite sets which are in some sense arbitrarily far away from a regular grid.
+In the present article, we have verified existence of densities $\rho$ excluding bi-$\omega$ solutions of \eqref{eq:pfeq}; the next natural task is to exclude solutions in the much larger class of $\omega$-mappings.
+For the Lipschitz modulus of continuity $\omega(t)=t$, Kopeck\'a and the authors achieved this in \cite{DKK2018}.
+This led to a negative answer of a question of Feige~\cite[Quest.~2.12]{Matousek_open} (see also \cite[Quest.~1.1]{DKK2018}).
 The result may be stated precisely as follows.
 For a set $S\subseteq\Z^{d}$ containing precisely $n^{d}$ points for some $n\in\N$ let $L_{S}$ denote the best Lipschitz constant of any (bijective) mapping of $S$ \emph{onto} the regular grid $\set{1,\ldots,n}^{d}$.
 Put differently, let \begin{linenomath}

 \end{linenomath} The main result (Theorem~1.2) of \cite{DKK2018} states that the sequence \begin{linenomath}